-A short guide from someone who's done it
+A short guide from someone who's done it more than once

 Expect the unexpected.
 It’s not ‘just’ fitting a new function into a (probably) new structure the way you would, say, adding a new income stream or service.
 Akin to adding a policy department when you have been purely operational for example, the point of an insight team is to change the way everyone thinks about the decisions they take – and I mean everyone.
 In practice it means the Insight team has to change ways of working through influence alone.
 You will have no line management authority over almost all the people involved.